 Medium to Long Double Coats (Siberian Huskies, Australian Shepherds, Bernese Mountain Dogs, Golden Retrievers, Alaskan Malamutes, etc.)

 These breeds benefit greatly from the line brushing technique described above, especially on their extra fluffy parts like their feathers and manes.
 Start with a comb to get an idea where they'll need deeper brushing with a slicker brush.
 Some places to focus on with these thick coats include the back rump and thigh area (sometimes referred to as feathers, but I call this area "pantaloons"), around the neck, behind the ears, and armpits.

 Regular blow dryers are not very effective as they don't have the air velocity needed, the directed airflow, and you don't want to blow dry with high heat.
 See a blow out in action in these videos:

 You can blow out your dog's coat prior to giving them a bath to save you the time and energy of washing dead fur that ends up in the drain anyways, or use this technique in conjunction with regular brushing.

-Amy Abernathy, Professional Pet Stylist, contributed to the contents of this article.
+Amy Dallas, Professional Pet Stylist, contributed to the contents of this article.